tim-gromeyer/TVKILL/README.md

+# Deprecated!
+Use the new [TV-Killer](https://github.com/tim-gromeyer/TV-Killer) app instead!
+It supports more TV's, internal/external ir blaster, and more android versions!

 # TV KILL - Universal IR-Remote

 **TV KILL** is a mobile application for Android that enables you to turn off TVs, using your device's built-in IR-blaster.